kkim88/Git/README.md

 # Git
 Exercise Objective:
-* Understanding how to use git and GitHub, and to learn the general git work flow @ TEKcamp.
+* Understanding how to use Git and GitHub, and to learn the general git work flow @ TEKcamp.

 Exercise Steps/Instructions:
 1. Download Git and install on your machine.